nateyoung427/blogger/source/_posts/Yet-Another-Top-10-Books-For-Java-Learners.md

 ## No.1 MOOC By University of Helsinki

 Yes, I'm joking and I'm not joking.
-From my own experience, I don't think it's the most efficient way to read a book systematically when you are pure beginners - especially those never write code before.
+From my own experience, I don't think it's the most efficient way to read a book systematically when you are pure beginners - especially if you never write code before.
 What you need to do is to understand the basic concepts quickly first, then **JUST DO IT!** Keep practicing, keep practicing and keep practicing.

 <a target="_blank" href="https://www.amazon.com/NIKE-Sportswear-Swoosh-Varsity-Medium/dp/B00TFAEPRA/ref=as_li_ss_il?ie=UTF8&qid=1549036398&sr=8-1&keywords=Just+do+it&linkCode=li3&tag=javaneversleep-20&linkId=a45c1168c1454889779b81a6c9304ada&language=en_US" target="_blank"><img border="0" src="//ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&ASIN=B00TFAEPRA&Format=_SL250_&ID=AsinImage&MarketPlace=US&ServiceVersion=20070822&WS=1&tag=javaneversleep-20&language=en_US" ></a><img src="https://ir-na.amazon-adsystem.com/e/ir?t=javaneversleep-20&language=en_US&l=li3&o=1&a=B00TFAEPRA" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />